Rockets vs. Kings Player Props Betting Odds

 |AST

-- The 17.7 points Sabonis has scored per game this season is 1.8 fewer than his prop total set for Saturday (19.5).
+- The 17.7 points Sabonis has scored per game this season is 1.8 fewer than his prop bet over/under set for Monday (19.5).

 Check out all the prop bet options FanDuel has to offer!